1980 German Grand Prix: Report

 The very high speed Hockenheimring favored more powerful turbocharged engines, and was expected to be a circuit suited to Renault.
 In qualifying, Jones managed to beat Renault driver Jean-Pierre Jabouille to the pole by four-hundredths of a second, with an average speed of 231 km/h.
 They were followed by René Arnoux in the other Renault, Jones's Argentine teammate Carlos Reutemann, French driver Jacques Laffite, Brazilian Nelson Piquet (Brabham), Frenchman Didier Pironi (Ligier), and Finn Keke Rosberg in a Fittipaldi.

 Jean-Pierre Jabouille led early with Arnoux third behind Jones.
 Both Renaults suffered engine failures within a lap of each other leaving Jones to lead until he made a pitstop following a tyre puncture after the second chicane, dropping him behind Laffite and Reutemann.

 Laffite won the race, his first of 1980, and fourth overall.
 He was followed by Carlos Reutemann and Alan Jones.
 Nelson Piquet finished fourth in his Brabham ahead of the only Alfa Romeo entered, that of Bruno Giacomelli.
 Canadian Gilles Villeneuve collected just his fourth point for the year in the blighted Ferrari.
 In his 100th race start, West German driver Jochen Mass finished eighth in his Arrows, behind Mario Andretti (Lotus).

 Jones expanded his points lead over Piquet to seven.
-Reutemann was up to third, 15 points behind and Laffite was up to fourth, 16 points dows.
-The Renault drivers had faded and Ferrari drivers were completely out of the championship picture.
+Reutemann was up to third, 15 points behind and Laffite was up to fourth, 16 points down, both drivers leapfrogging Arnoux, now fifth 2 points behind Laffite.
 Williams' lead over Ligier in the Constructors' Championship was now 19 points, with the rest over 30 points behind.